cpplint/GitHub-Action-for-cpplint/README.md

 # GitHub Action for running cpplint commands

-Each time that new code is pushed into your repo, you can have a [cpplint](https://github.com/cpplint/cpplint) command automatically run.
+Each time new code is pushed into your repo, you can have a [cpplint](https://github.com/cpplint/cpplint) command automatically run.

 Example workflow:
 * Put the following text into a file named `.github/workflows/cpplint.yml` in your repo):